techiecheckie/OBET/README.md

 If interested, read up on [git] (https://git-scm.com/download/linux) and [github] (https://help.github.com/articles/set-up-git/).

 ##### Install virtualenv.
-	* Virtualenv makes a virtual environment on your computer that will allow you to install certain python packages, but only within a specific folder.
+Virtualenv makes a virtual environment on your computer that will allow you to install certain python packages, but only within a specific folder.
 It essentially protects your main python installation.

 In the console, type:
 	`pip install virtualenv` -- installs virtualenv
 	`cd OBET` -- navigate to the appropriate directory with your project, whatever its name.
 	`virtualenv venv` -- creates a virtual environment with the name you give it, in this case venv

 Read more about [virtualenv] (http://docs.python-guide.org/en/latest/dev/virtualenvs/) if you are interested or having trouble.

 ##### Install a text editor if you don't have one.
 (Optional)
-	* gedit was used, and sublime text is another good one.
+* Gedit was used, and sublime text is another good one.
-	* if you're having trouble with the command line, you can simply google and download the package and install through the Ubuntu GUI.
+* If you're having trouble with the command line, you can simply google and download the package and install through the Ubuntu GUI.

 ##### Start your virtual environment and install the necessary dependencies.

 In the console, type:
 	`source venv/bin/activate` -- activates your virtual environment.
 You should notice (venv) appear before your command prompt, that's the sign you're doing it correctly.
 	`pip install -r requirements.txt` -- installs requirements needed to run the project within your environment

 ##### Get the environment variables set up.
 (More on this later.)